Overcoming Attachment Difficulties

-You may find you have problems with close relationships with others now; perhaps you feel too vulnerable and anxious to allow yourself to get close, perhaps you fear that people will leave you, will abandon you or treat you badly.
+You may find you have problems with close relationships with others now; perhaps you feel too vulnerable and anxious to allow yourself to get close, or perhaps you fear that people will leave you, will abandon you or treat you badly.

-You may not have realised the depth of your problems or how they interfere in your life, until a specific trigger, e.g., the loss of a loved one, the birth/adoption of a child, a feeling of “not quite fitting in” at work.
+You may not have realised the depth of your problems or how they interfere in your life, until a specific trigger, e.g., the loss of a loved one, the birth/adoption of a child, or a feeling of “not quite fitting in” at work.

-Problems may be at different levels, including affecting your beliefs, how you view the nature of relationships, affecting your emotional, romantic and social life.
+Problems may be at different levels, including affecting your beliefs, and how you view the nature of relationships, affecting your emotional, romantic and social life.